jamessushum/Kennel_App/README.md

 # Kennel App

-Web app showcasing animals available for adoption.
+Single page browser application to manage and display animals in kennel, employees, locations and owners.
 Project is currently in development with the main goal of learning to use React JS.